cypress-io/cypress-documentation/content/guides/guides/screenshots-and-videos.md

 [`videoCompression`](/guides/references/configuration#Videos) property.

-When using the `--record` flag while running your tests, videos are processed, compressed, and uploaded to the
-[Dashboard Service](/guides/dashboard/introduction) after every spec file runs, successful or not.
+When using the `--record` flag while running your tests, videos are processed, compressed, and uploaded to [Cypress Cloud](/guides/cloud/introduction) after every spec file runs, successful or not.
 To change this behavior to only process videos in the case that tests fail, set the [`videoUploadOnPasses`](/guides/references/configuration#Videos) configuration